 This itinerary will focus on visiting the highlights of Japan.
 You can’t expect to see too much of the country in just two weeks but this itinerary will hopefully allow you to maximize your trip.
 Japan is a country I will return to often and by no means will this be the end!

-Update 2023: Japan is completely reopen for tourism.
-This is still a great time to visit the country as inflation is low compared to other developed countries and their currency is weak making it a very great value for money destinations!
+Update 2023/2024: Japan is completely reopen for tourism.
+This is still a great time to visit the country as inflation is low compared to other developed countries and the Yen is at multi decade lows making it a very great value for money destinations!
+I expect this to eventually change however!

 Where I went in Japan